larsks/blog.oddbit.com-posts/2015-09-29-migrating-cinder-volumes-between-openstack-environments.md

    attached.
 This should be done with care, because the on-disk filesystem may not be in consistent state.

      The `--force` flag was introduced in OpenStack Liberty.
+If you are using an earlier OpenStack release you will need to use the following procedure.

 1. We can make the volume available by detaching it from the server.
    In this case, you probably want to shut down the server first: